ezratl/PiScan/README.md

 On the first run of PiScan, these files likely won't exist.
 It will continue running with default parameters, and a config and state file will be generated with these defaults when the program ends.
 If there is no scan file, PiScan cannot scan so it will instead hold at 100MHz.
 It will not allow the user to scan, but will allow manual frequency tuning.
 #### Scan Database File
-`systems.json` MUST adhere to this format for PiScan to read it correctly
+`systems.json` MUST adhere to this format (minus the comments) for PiScan to read it correctly.
+Use the sample file in `data/defaults` as a starting point for your database if writing it manually.

 	{
 		"systems": [